turingschool/front-end-curriculum/projects/memoize.md

 * [ ]  Novice - The application is missing multiple features/requirements outlined above.
 * [ ]  Advanced Beginner - The application is in a useable state, but is missing part of one or more of the technologies outlined above.
 * [ ]  Proficient - The application uses the above technologies to a professional level.
 * [ ]  Exceptional - Meets all expectations of `Proficient`.
-In addition, the application has additional features/extenstions implemented that are not specified.
+In addition, the application has additional features/extensions implemented that go above and beyond the project requirements.

 ## UI/UX